 |GFI Vipre||15 / – (15)||15|

 Although user dependent cases are extremely annoying (esp. on clean files) for the user, they were counted only as half for the “wrongly blocked rate” (like for the protection rate).

-To determine which products have to be downgraded in our award scheme due to the rate of wrongly blocked sites/files, we backed up our decision by using a clustering method and by looking at the aver-age scores.
-The following products with above average FPs have been downgraded: AVIRA, K7, PC Tools, Trend Micro and Webroot.
+To determine which products have to be downgraded in our award scheme due to the rate of wrongly blocked sites/files, we backed up our decision by using statistical methods and by looking at the average scores.
+The following products with above-average FPs have been downgraded: F-Secure, GFI Vipre, McAfee, Sophos, Trend Micro and Webroot

 The graph below shows the overall protection rate (all samples), including the minimum and maximum protection rates for the individual months.